lgapontes/hey-joe/README.md

 * Light brown: indicates that one or more variables are unstable.
 Not so bad, but stay tuned;
 * Orange: indicates a dangerous status to the system (according to its rules).
 If it continues to get worse, it could lead to a denial of service;
 * Red: call the administrators!
 Your server is off or extremely compromised. **Caution**: If there is a code error in the _custom-rules.js_ file, this color will also be displayed.

-### Next features (coming soon, in version 0.1.0)

-* Many other types of monitoring variables, such as server memory and NodeJS, network traffic, average time of requests, etc;
-* Interface improvements to improve notification of potential issues;
-* Hey-Joe API documentation;
-* Improved parameter customization.

 ### Prerequisites
 * [NodeJS](https://nodejs.org/en/): Obviously, to run everything, including this middleware.